How to Hire Full Stack Developers: What You Need to Know

 What is a full-stack engineer?

-Full stack developer is a software engineer who can work on both the frontend and the backend side of the application.
-Their knowledge of each technology/category may not be in-depth, but that knowledge is enough to get the job done well.
+A full-stack developer is a software engineer who can work on both the frontend and the backend of an application.
+Although their knowledge of each technology/category may not be in-depth, it is enough to get the job done well.

 Plus icon